Of all the times a dental emergency can happen, it always tends to occur at THE worst time…

 That’s why it always safe to have a back-up plan in case your dentist isn’t available to help you in a dental emergency.

-At ProGrin Dental, we are proud to offer a 24-hour emergency dental line to all of South Carolina.
+At ProGrin Dental, we are proud to offer a 24-hour emergency dental line to all of our current patients.

 Because like we said, dental emergencies can happen when you least expect it and at THE worst time: